-A backdoor program is a remote administration utility that allows a user access and control a computer, usually remotely over a network or the Internet.
+A remote administration utility tool (RAT) that allows a user to access and control a computer or mobile device, usually remotely over a network or the Internet.

 and so on.

 F-Secure Total is a security suite that protects all your phones and computers in real time, 24/7 and with award-winning accuracy.
 Read more about Total and try it free for 30 days, no credit card required.